 If you have a patio, consider starting your pathways from the end of the patio and branching out.
 You can also have a pathway running around your house.
 Make sure it reaches each area of your garden, and take time to consider the natural flow of the space.
 Maybe you want to create sitting areas along your hardscape where you can sit and enjoy your garden, or you want them all to lead to one focal point in your yard.

-Brick walkways are easy to maintain and install, and they can add a nice hue of color to your desert landscaping ideas.
+Brick walkways are easy to maintain and install, and they can add a nice hue of color to your desert landscape ideas.

 Do you have slopes in your garden?
 A lot of desert landscapes do, and it can be difficult to deal with them.
 You can’t really dig them up and level them out because the ground is so hard, and it’s difficult to plant on them because it’s easy to lose elements of your garden.
 However, a tiered garden box setup can help you keep everything neat and organized while taking advantage of the natural slopes in your landscape.